GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

 ## Clean Up

-Be sure to delete the resources you no longer need when you’re done with the demo.
+Be sure to delete the resources you no longer need when you're done with the demo.
 If you created a new project for the lab as recommended, you can delete the whole project using the command below in your Cloud Shell session (NOT the pgadmin VM).

 **DANGER: Be sure to set PROJECT_ID to the correct project, and run this command ONLY if you are SURE there is nothing in the project that you might still need.
 This command will permanently destroy everything in the project.**